gislik/blog/blog/bitcoin/2014-09-19-bootstrapping-haskell-for-bitcoin-development.markdown

     build-depends:       base >=4.6 && <4.7, haskoin ==0.1.0.*

-Uncomment the line by removing the two dashes.
+Uncomment the following line by removing the two dashes.

     -- main-is:         Main.hs